mmaterowski/SportsStore-ASP.NET-MVC/README.md

 In admin panel You can edit products and categories.
 You are also able to upload pictures.

 //After loading a project I found that restarting VS removes errors.
 Change startup project to WebUI//
+//If already not set, add reference to System.Data.Entity to SportsStore.Domain//